 - Your problem is causing financial difficulty for you, your family, or your business; - You face (or your business is facing) an immediate threat of adverse action; or - You've tried repeatedly to contact the IRS but no one has responded, or the IRS hasn't responded by the date promised.

 How Can You Reach TAS?

-TAS has offices in every state, the District of Columbia, and Puerto Rico.
-Your local advocate's number is in your local directory and at TaxpayerAdvocate.IRS.gov/Contact-Us.
-You can also call them at 877-777-4778.
+TAS has offices in every states, the District of Columbia, and Puerto Rico.
+To find your advocate's number: